PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-02-how-to-virtualise-sequoia.md

 3. The VM boots into Recovery mode.
 4. Finder crashes mid-process.
 You question reality.

 After you’ve finished creating the mighty `Sequoia.iso` ready to be used when needed, you’re strolling along a path through the woods.
 You see a wizard-looking tall woman approaching you.
 She stops in front of you and whispers; _“You will find the tools in the past.
 Make sure to get them.”_ She then disappears like smoke that dissolves in to thin air.
-You’re thinking to yourself; _“Is this another SideQuest?”._
+You’re thinking to yourself; _“Is this another Side Quest?”._